gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 Once again you only need to do this once or when loading the defaults or if you change the gyro selection pulldown - it should be on UAVXArm32 unless you are using analog gyros.

+The Green LED and Yellow LEDs should be on.

+_Note: See Accelerometer Neutral Fine Tuning below._

-#### Analog Gyros ####
+** Note: Use of Analog Gyros **

-There is no temperature measurement available should you choose to use external analog gyros.
+There is no temperature measurement available should you choose to use external analog gyros say from your original UAVP Board.
 The calibration described above in Step 4 is still required but the analog gyros obtain their offset biases each flight after arming.
 The aircraft needs to be motionless but there is no requirement for it to be level.
 You may freely switch between analog gyros and the MPU6xxx gyros.

-The Green LED and Yellow LEDs should be on.

-_Note: See Accelerometer Neutral Fine Tuning below._

 ### Step 5 (Magnetometer Calibration) ###